DavidePanza/MLAlgoBench/README.md

 - **🛠️ Preprocessing Tools**: Handle missing data, remove outliers, assess normality, and manage high-cardinality features.
 - **🧠 Model Training**: Select from popular classification or regression algorithms and configure train/test splits.
 - **📈 Performance Benchmarking**: Evaluate and compare models using metrics like accuracy, RMSE, F1-score, and more.
-- **📋 Logging & Transparency**: Track decisions and changes with real-time logging for better reproducibility.

 Whether you're prototyping models quickly or teaching machine learning concepts, MLAlgo Benchmarker helps you experiment, visualize, and learn — interactively and intuitively.

 👉 **[Launch the App](https://davidepanza-mlalgobench-srcmain-cp6iq9.streamlit.app/)**